KCAI Breaks Ground on New Liberal Arts Building

 Matthew Hufft, founding principal of Hufft, said, “It is a true honor to be working with the entire KCAI team on this project.
 With four KCAI alumni currently on our Hufft team, we see firsthand the exceptional education KCAI provides its students.
 We believe this building will add to the student experience, as well as contribute to the already amazing aesthetic of the surrounding neighborhood.”

 The Hall will also be the home to KCAI’s new minor in Entrepreneurial Studies in Art and Design, which will prepare artists and designers to have an entrepreneurial spirit, business acumen and the leadership skills to engage in innovative artistic ventures.
 A partnership with The Regnier Institute for Entrepreneurship and Innovation, a program of the Henry W. Bloch School of Management at the University of Missouri-Kansas City provides KCAI students with unrivaled access to entrepreneurial courses taught by experts in the field.

 Construction on the new Hall is scheduled to begin in late spring.
-To see renderings of the building please click here.

 About the Kansas City Art Institute

 Founded in 1885, the Kansas City Art Institute is one of the oldest and most respected art and design colleges in the United States.
 Located at 4415 Warwick in Kansas City, Mo., KCAI is a premier private, fully-accredited four-year college of art and design awarding the Bachelor of Fine Art in 14 majors.
 KCAI’s mission is to prepare gifted students to transform the world creatively through art and design.
 Learn more at www.kcai.edu or follow us on Twitter: @KCArtInstitute, Facebook: Facebook.com/kansascityartinstitute and Instagram: KCArtInstitute